DiscipleTools/disciple-tools-storage/README.md

 ![5](documentation/readme/imgs/5.png)

-- Once new connection has been validated and saved, navigate to Media Settings section within D.T General Settings and select connection to be used for the default media storage within D.T.
+- Once new connection has been validated and saved, navigate to Storage Settings section within D.T General Settings and select connection to be used for the default media storage within D.T.

 ![6](documentation/readme/imgs/6.png)

-- Currently, media connections are only available when editing user profile pictures.
+- Currently, storage connections are only available when editing user profile pictures.

 ![7](documentation/readme/imgs/7.png)